 The three options listed above are your only choices.
 There is no dedicated Support team to assist you, and the owners you contact might fix it, but they might not.

 The open-source help authoring tool Sandcastle is a good example.
-Their support strategy is simple: open an issue on GitHub.
+Its support approach is simple: open an issue on GitHub.

 Here’s an example: